“This is the biggest and loveliest of all cities. Its beauty shines from faraway.” -Lucian (Roman writer)

 In this post I will share how I used the 24h Plovdiv City Card to explore the museums and visit the old houses (together with my boyfriend from Sweden).

-In the next post I will share with you the photos from the most amazing two lunches and a dinner we’ve ever had.
+Later, I will share with you the photos from the most amazing two lunches and a dinner we’ve ever had.
 Of course I’m subjective as I’m Bulgarian and I love Bulgarian food, but my Sweetish boyfriend loved it too.
 And I am warning you now that you should not be hungry when you read the next post. 🙂

 But first book your accommodation in our beautiful Bulgarian city…